 - Trim off some excess dough but leave enough to fold under and flute the edge.

-- Refrigerate or freeze the pie dough.
+- Refrigerate or freeze the pie dough in the dish.

-➤ Caution: If you’re using a glass or ceramic pie dish, extreme temperature change from freezer to oven can cause it to form hairline cracks and eventually ruin it.
+Caution: If you’re using a glass or ceramic pie dish, extreme temperature change from freezer to oven can cause it to form hairline cracks and eventually ruin it.
 So only freeze the pie in the pan if you have a metal pan.

 Make the apple and pear pie filling